 What you can Do!

-First thing in the morning: Juice one lemon, fill glass then with warm filtered water
+First thing in the morning: Juice one lemon, fill glass then with warm filtered water, this is great for detoxification and alkalizing your system

 Eat 75% Fresh plant foods, include a salad of dark greens, capsicum, carrot, cucumber, walnuts and almonds with your lunch and evening meal.
 Eat four to five different vegetables per day such as sweet potato, parsnips, beetroot, zucchini, carrots, broccoli, kale, spinach, celery etc.

-Reduce your intake of red meat, including chicken and fish.
+Reduce your intake of red meat to once to twice a week, including chicken and fish.

 Eliminate processed meats and over processed cheeses